rayhog/aviator-jekyll-template/_api/support_3.9.md

   You can access support data from the SUPPORT_STAGE and SUPPORT_POLICY nodes, which are connected to Software and Hardware.

 content_markdown: >-
-  ###### Much software and hardware is supported by the vendor or manufacturer.
+  Typically, software and hardware are supported by the vendor or manufacturer.
 In Technopedia, this support is identified a `SUPPORT_STAGE`, which refers to the type of support and the definition attribute provides more detailed information about applicability and timelines.

-  Many `SUPPORT_STAGES have a `SUPPORT_POLICY` that defines the type of policy, such as standard or Open Source.
+  Many support stages have a `SUPPORT_POLICY` that defines the type of policy, such as standard or Open Source.
   <br>

   `MATCH (a:SUPPORT_STAGE)-[:HAS_A]-(SUPPORT_POLICY) RETURN a` {: .info}
-  {: .success}

   The following diagram shows the support nodes and relationships.
   <br>